 Samsung leader Jay Y. Lee's legal troubles

-SEOUL, Aug 9 (Reuters) - Samsung Electronics (005930.KS) Vice Chairman Jay Y. Lee, convicted of bribery and embezzlement, has qualified for parole. read more
+SEOUL, Aug 13 (Reuters) - Samsung Electronics (005930.KS) Vice Chairman Jay Y. Lee, convicted of bribery and embezzlement, has been released on parole. read more

 But he has two other trials to face - one in which he is accused of accounting fraud and stock price manipulation and another in which he is accused of unlawfully using a sedative. read more